Visualizing Multilevel Models

 Small Multiples

-11 Taking A Random Sample
+11 Small Multiples With A Random Sample

 At times, we may have too many Level 2 units to effectively display them on a spaghetti plot, or using small multiples.
 If this is the case, we may need to randomly sample Level 2 units.
 This can be difficult to accomplish as our standard sample command operates on each row, or on Level 1 units.